How Do I Check SQL Server Logs?

 How do I check SQL Server logs With Ease?

-If all manual solutions mentioned above do not work, then users can switch to the automated solution such as SysTools SQL Log Analyzer.
-It efficiently and quickly allows the users to check complete SQL log transactions without any difficulty.
-The tool analyses the SQL transactions log i.e. LDF file to detect any vital changes in the database records.
-The software is best for Forensic investigation and tracking all the transaction history of the user's database in full detail with login credentials of SQL Server.
-It restores the changes in the database back into MS SQL Server.
+If all manual solutions mentioned above do not work, then users can switch to the automated solution, such as SysTools SQL Log Analyser.
+It efficiently and quickly allows users to check complete SQL log transactions without any difficulty.
+The tool analyses the SQL transactions log, i.e. LDF file, to detect any vital changes in the database records.
+The software is best for Forensic investigation and tracking all the transaction history of the user’s database in full detail with the login credentials of SQL Server.
+It restores the changes in the database into MS SQL Server.

-The software opens, analyses, and reads all the MS SQL transactions like Insert, Delete, Update, etc. It supports all the MS SQL Server database versions like 2022, 2019, 2017, 2016, 2014, 2012, 2008, and 2005 versions of the LDF file.
-The tool exports SQL data files in three different ways such as CSV File, SQL Server database, and SQL Server Compatible Script.
-All Windows Operating Systems are fully supported by this tool, like (11, 10, 8, 7, and XP) with both 64-bit and 32-bit versions.
-It works both online and offline versions of SQL Server.
+The software opens, analyses, and reads all the MS SQL transactions like Insert, Delete, Update, etc. It supports all the MS SQL Server database versions, like 2022, 2019, 2017, 2016, 2014, 2012, 2008, and 2005 versions of the LDF file.
+The tool exports SQL data files in three different ways such as CSV File, SQL Server database, and SQL Server-compatible script.
+All Windows Operating Systems are fully supported by this tool, including (11, 10, 8, 7, and XP, with both 64-bit and 32-bit versions.
+It works in both online and offline versions of SQL Server.

 Follow these steps to check SQL Server logs